wesselb/gpcm/README.md

 ### Compute the ELBO

 It is recommended that you normalise the data before computing the ELBO.
+It is also recommended that you do not compute the ELBO for more than 1000 data points.

 ```python
 elbo = model.elbo(t, y)